Open your hips for a better swing

-Tight hip flexors are all too often reasons for back, shoulder, or foot pain.
+The supine groin stretch improves tight hip flexors, which are all too often reasons for back, shoulder, or foot pain.
 I know it sounds odd, but hear me out on this.
-Being the modern people that we are, we are not as active as we once were.
-Sitting for prolonged periods of time is a big reason for hip flexors being tight, but the supine groin stretch exercise returns your pelvis to a neutral position and helps the muscles around your pelvis learn to hold it there.
+Over my 30+ years as a strength and conditioning specialist, I’ve observed that sitting for prolonged periods of time is a big reason for hip flexors being tight.
+The supine groin stretch exercise will return your pelvis to a neutral position and help the muscles around your pelvis learn to hold it there.

 This directly impacts pain around the hips and lower back associated with hip bursitis, hip arthritis, degenerative hip, herniated disc, spinal stenosis, scoliosis, muscle spasms, spondylolisthesis, and sciatica.
 What does this mean for you at the end of the day?
 Less pain, more mobility, and a better golf game.